FreeTymeKiyan/Kata/Searching/KataLog.md

 5. recursive algorithm needs an ending point at the beginning of the method, e.g, if(left > right) return -1; otherwise, stackoverflow would cause.
 6. the iteration of a[mid] < x should be, binarySearchRecursive(a, x, mid + 1, right);, not only mid
 7. spell binary wrong as bianry
 8. upper bound should be a.length - 1 instead of a.length, because it's the last element.
+9. remember to initialize mid before using it.